Report card: Grading the Seahawks’ Week 8 win vs. the Atlanta Falcons

 Carson put on a show for them in the first half.

-“Just seeing my family out that, hearing my name a lot in the stands, it was great,” the Seahawks running back said.
+“Just seeing my family out there, hearing my name a lot in the stands, it was great,” the Seahawks running back said.
 “You don’t get to do this a lot, playing in front of your hometown, so I was grateful.”

 Carson looked as good as ever in the first half, rushing for 86 yards and a touchdown on 14 carries.